STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 {{arch}} illustrates the fundamental architecture of Deadline-aware MoQ.
 This architecture involves the extension of MoQ Publishers and Subscribers, which transport block-like data and add 'Deadline' as a component of Metadata within the header.
 Relay nodes within this system are equipped with deadline-aware actions, including deadline-aware scheduling, canceling, and redundancy coding.
 The relay may schedule the data blocks, cancel the overdue ones, and add redundancy code to avoid re-transmission.
 The relays receive block-like data from the publisher, transfer between relays, make deadline-aware actions, and transmit it to the subscriber.

 The main focus of this draft is the extension of MoQ relays or the 'Deadline-aware MoQ Relay.'
 The Deadline-aware MoQ Relay SHOULD send data in a block-like style to enable deadline-aware actions.
-A block is a data unit in the MoQ system, like a video frame.
-A block can be reliably delivered, partially delivered, or dropped depending on the application logic.
-A block SHOULD contain a block ID in the block's header.
+A Block is a basic data unit in the MoQ system, like the Object in {{MOQT}}.
+A Block SHOULD contain, at a minimum, a Block ID field in the its header to distinguish it from others.

-Depending on the MoQ implementation, the relay implementation may map the block transmission to different mechanisms of QUIC, such as matching a block to multiple QUIC datagrams or a single QUIC stream.
+Depending on the MoQ implementation, the relay implementation may map the block transmission to different mechanisms of {{QUIC}}, such as matching a Block to multiple QUIC datagrams or a single QUIC stream.
 Deadline-aware MoQ Relay SHOULD support various MoQ transport implementations.
-When the relay receives data without deadline-related information from the endpoint, it MAY convert the data into block type or forward it without utilizing any deadline-aware actions.
+When the relay receives data without any deadline-related information from the endpoint, it SHOULD forward it without utilizing any deadline-aware actions.

 The Deadline-aware MoQ Relay SHOULD support various relay topologies, as discussed in {{?I-D.draft-shi-moq-design-space-analysis-of-moq}}.
 Each relay topology may require a different MoQ architecture or implementation.
 Therefore, the deadline-aware actions should act as a plugin that relays can quickly implement regardless of the topology and architecture.

 # Deadline-aware Extension of MoQ

+## Object Model: Block

+In this draft, we utilize the Block as the fundamental unit for data transmission.
+A Block comprises two essential components: metadata and payload.
+The payload of a Block is a sequence of bytes that carries the basic unit in media transport, such as a video frame.
+Meanwhile, a Block's metadata encompasses deadline-related information necessary for enabling Deadline-aware Actions(see {{deadline-aware-action}}).
+It's worth noting that the metadata of a Block can remain unencrypted, whereas the payload of a Block SHOULD be encrypted.

+The Block serves as a model exclusively for data transmission within the MoQ framework.
+Its purpose is to support the design principles of data units within MoQ, akin to the Object in MOQT.
+Importantly, it is crucial that the Block model does not supersede or alter the original data transmission model.

-## Metadata for Deadline
+### Metadata

 For Deadline-aware MoQ Relay, data block metadata is required to enable deadline-aware actions.
 Both the endpoint and the relay SHOULD attach the following metadata to each data block when using deadline-aware actions:

+- block id: the identifier of each block
-- size: the size of the data block in bytes
+- size: the size of the payload in bytes
 - priority: the block's relative priority in a single session
-- deadline: the expected completion timestamp of the block.
+- deadline: the expected completion time of the block.
 The relay can drop overdue data.

 The relay SHOULD maintain track of the metadata of a block until the block misses its deadline.